Liberty of Norton Folgate: Toponymy

 The name is recorded c.
 1110 as Nortune and means "north farmstead".
 It is formed from the Old English north and tūn, with the affix "Folgate" perhaps derived from the manorial family name Foliot.
-This is possibly referring to Gilbert Foliot, Bishop of London or Richard Foliot, a canon of St Paul's Cathedral.
+This possibly refers to Gilbert Foliot, Bishop of London or Richard Foliot, a canon of St Paul's Cathedral.
 An alternative explanation found in The National Gazetteer from 1868 describes Folgate as derived "from the Saxon word Foldweg, a highway, in allusion to the old Roman Road (Ermine Street) which passed through this place".
 It is remembered in the street of Norton Folgate and the 2009 album by the band Madness, called The Liberty of Norton Folgate.

 History

 Norton Folgate originated as the land occupied by the inner precinct of the Priory and Hospital of St Mary Spital.
-The priory was dissolved during the Reformation, but the land which reverted to the Crown, retained its status as an extra-parochial liberty.
+The priory was dissolved during the Reformation, but the land, which reverted to the Crown, retained its status as an extra-parochial liberty.
 Within the 8.7 acre of the former liberty are Folgate Street (formerly White Lyon Yard or White Lion Street), Spital Square, Elder Street, Fleur de Lis Street and Blossom Street.

 Maps from the 18th century indicate that an area to the west of Bishopsgate was also part of Norton Folgate but was probably part of the broader manor and not part of the liberty.
 Its original extent was from what is now Worship Street (then called Hog Lane) in a narrow corridor that ran parallel to Bishopsgate as far south as Liverpool Street Station.
 By the 19th century it had been reduced to a small plot between Primrose Street and Worship Street.
 It has been suggested that Norton Folgate can be identified as the nine acres which the canons of St Paul's held at Bishopsgate (ad portam Episcopi) at the time of the Domesday Survey and was held similarly during the time of Edward the Confessor.

 In the 18th century breweries in Hog Lane and White Lion Street produced porter.
 The Gas Light and Coke Company established works, also known as the 'Curtain Road Works' from about 1812 when it was contracted to light Bishopsgate and supply the surrounding area with gas.
 The site was cramped, and riddled with springs.
 The company applied novel chemistry (devised by Fredrick Winsor) on an industrial scale.
 The works operated from about 1820 to 1871, when Beckton Gas Works took over the supply for much of London.
 The site was then used as a coal siding – for coaling trains at Broad Street and Liverpool Street.
 After that it was used as a yard for taxis before it was redeveloped in about 2000.